zeroc-ice/ice/cpp/BuildInstructionsWindows.md

  - [Berkeley DB][5] 5.3
  - [mcpp][6] 2.7.2 (with patches)

-You do not need to build these packages yourself, as ZeroC supplies a separate [Windows installer][7] that contains release and debug libraries for all of the third-party dependencies.
+You do not need to build these packages yourself, as ZeroC supplies an [Ice Third Party installer][7] with everything you need to build Ice from sources.

+If you wish to build these third-party packages from sources, please follow our [build instructions][8].

 ### Monotonic Clock